Rakesh9100/CalcDiverse/Calculators/Dream-Journal-Calculator/README.md

    - Sentiment analysis will show whether the dream is positive, negative, or neutral.
    - A sentiment bar will visually represent the percentage of positive and negative words.
    - The category of the dream will be displayed based on specific keywords.
-   - Past dreams will be listed below the analysis.

 4. Click the "Reset" button to clear the form and results.

 ## Technologies Used